coderefinery/manuals/workshop-playbook.md

 - [ ] day 6 - modular code development: ???, ???, ...

 #### Expert helpers ([description](https://coderefinery.github.io/manuals/expert-helpers/))
+Help in our learner zoom, circle around breakoutrooms; there will probably be 2 or 3 rooms where we need to provide the helper.
+At least two for each day

 - [ ] day 1 - git-intro:                ???, ???, ...
 - [ ] day 2 - git-intro:                ???, ???, ...